Great Yorkshire Chase

 The Great Yorkshire Chase is a Premier Handicap National Hunt handicap chase in England which is open to horses aged five years or older.

 It is run at Doncaster over a distance of 3 miles (4,828 metres), and it is scheduled to take place each year in January.

 The race was first run in 1948.
-It is currently sponsored by Sky Bet and known as the Sky Bet Handicap Chase.
+Until 2023 it was sponsored by Sky Bet and known as the Sky Bet Handicap Chase.
 The race held Listed status until 2022 and was re-classified as a Premier Handicap from the 2023 running when Listed status was removed from handicap races.